AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 		ynew = interp1(ts,ys,tnew,"linear")

-the `plot` function of MATLAB also uses Linear Interpolation. plot(ts,ys) will connect ys samples with strict line. `interp1` can be used for sampling too and Assigns signals values to the new timeline. use following command for sampling signal with fs:
+the `plot` function of MATLAB also uses Linear Interpolation. plot(ts,ys) will connect ys samples with strict line. `interp1` can be used for sampling too and Assigns signals values to the new timeline. use following command for sampling signal with fs:(similar to Q1.A)

 	     ys = interp1(t,y,ts,"linear")